mvolkmann/blog/src/progressive-web-apps.md

 By default, changes to service worker code are not loaded by refreshing the browser.
-To force this in Chrome during development:
+The following steps in Chrom enable refreshing to reload service workers during development.

-- open the DevTools
+- Open the DevTools.
-- click the "Applications" tab
+- Click the "Applications" tab.
-- in the left nav, click "Service workers"
+- In the left nav, click "Service workers".
-- check the "Update on reload" checkbox
+- Check the "Update on reload" checkbox.

 <img alt="Service Workers Update on reload" style="width: 100%"
   src="/blog/assets/service-workers-update-on-reload.png?v={{pkg.version}}"